 Thermal denaturation reveals both disassembly and unfolding of the dimer at elevated temperatures.
-Variable temperature nESI of Mpro was undertaken to study the thermal decomposition as a function of solution temperature.
+Variable temperature nESI was undertaken to study the thermal decomposition of M^{pro} as a function of solution temperature.
 These variable temperature measurements also allow thermodynamic analysis, as described later.
-Figure 2A shows mass spectra of Mpro acquired at 25°C (room temperature) and 50°C. An entire series of mass spectra collected at other solution temperatures is shown in Figure S6.
+Figure 2A shows mass spectra of M^{pro} acquired at 25°C (room temperature) and 50°C. An entire series of mass spectra collected at other solution temperatures is shown in Figure S7.
 The spectrum acquired at 50°C reveals a significant enhancement in the abundance of monomers and a notable shift in the charge state distribution of the dimers.
-Based on summation of the peak abundances (based on peak height) for the different charge states of the monomers and dimers, the average charge states were calculated as a function of solution temperature (Figure 2B).
+Based on summation of the peak abundances for the different charge states of the monomers and dimers, the average charge states were calculated as a function of solution temperature (Figure 2B).
+The average charge state of the dimers increased from approximately 15.9 at 25°C to 16.3 at 55°C with the emergence of 18+ charge state around 55°C indicating unfolding or elongation of the dimer, exposing additional ionizable residues.
+The increase in the abundances of the monomers as the solution temperature is raised indicated dimer dissociation.
+Highly charged monomers, 12+ to 15+, appeared in low abundance at the higher temperatures as well, shifting the average charge state of the monomer from approximately 10.4 to 10.7.
+Even greater increases in temperature result in loss of ion signal, an outcome that may correspond to protein aggregation.
+While temperature-dependent protein aggregation is not entirely understood, previous studies support that at increased temperatures unfolded and partially folded intermediate structures can interact and assemble to form larger insoluble species, undetectable by MS.54 A comparison to the CD data collected at various temperatures is shown in Figure S8.
+The average melting temperature of the dimer species was determined to be approximately 30°C, while it was 36°C for the monomer.
+In general, M^{pro} exhibits both unfolding and disassembly pathways when subjected to thermal denaturation.

 Figure 2.
-A) Native MS1 spectrum of Mpro acquired at 25°C (blue) and 55°C (red).
+A) Native MS1 spectrum of M^{pro} acquired at 25°C (blue) and 55°C (red).
 B) Average charge state of the monomers and dimers as a function of temperature.
-The monomer is shown in green (right axis) while the dimer is shown in orange (left axis).
+The dimer is shown in green (right axis) while the monomer is shown in orange (left axis).
 The melting temperature for dimer and monomer species correspond to inflection points and are highlighted with red asterisks.
+The fitting equations are shown on the graph.